 Survey Also Finds That Shifts in Customer Needs is the Factor Most Often Motivating Messaging Updates

 PLEASANTON, Calif., May 18, 2016 — Corporate Visions, Inc., the leading marketing and sales messaging, content and skills training company, today announced results from a new survey revealing a contradiction between how often companies feel they should be updating their messaging and how often they’re actually doing it.
-With more than 350 marketers and salespeople responding, the survey found that nearly half of respondents (48 percent) say they refresh their messages annually or every two years.
+With more than 350 marketers and salespeople responding, the survey found that nearly half of respondents (48 percent) say they refresh their marketing messages annually or every two years.
 However, 65 percent believe they should be updating their market messages quarterly or at least twice a year to stay differentiated.

 “What’s evident from the data is that companies want to be more responsive when it comes to updating their go-to market messages, but they don’t have a messaging system or framework in place to build, update and maintain messages that are consistent, sales-ready, and distinct in their point of view,” said Tim Riesterer, chief strategy officer for Corporate Visions.
 “To make sure your key shifts in message resound in your marketing and sales content, as well as your field sales conversations, you need to update your messages with a plan, using a consistent, repeatable messaging methodology to stay out in front of your industry.”

 The survey also looked at which messaging areas companies update most often.
 The top three areas indicated by respondents were:

 - Topical issue/insight messaging: 25 percent